lemon-markets/content-mean-reversion-lemon.markets/README.md

 work, you need to create a new project and connect your GitHub repo.
 You can find a good explanation [here](https://dev.to/josylad/how-to-deploy-a-python-script-or-bot-to-heroku-in-5-minutes-9dp).
-Additionally, you need to specify the environment variables through heroku directly.
+Additionally, you need to specify the environment variables through Heroku directly.
 You can do so by either using:

 ```
 heroku config:set [KEY_NAME=value …]